Antony74/visualizing-graph-data-in-typescript/README.md

 A state machine is slightly more than a directed graph, but these extra constraints can be ignored so far as the visualizer is concerned.

 Example output:

+## Further examples wanted

+If I've missed any good ways of visualizing graph data in TypeScript, please open an issue or PR and let me know.
+Packages containing useful datatypes and algorithms for working with graph data would also be of interest.